 Write Social Media Captions that Add Value

-A caption that adds value is as meaningful as a photo that tells a story.
-Captions are no longer optional unless you are a celebrity or influencer like Kim Kardashian.
-A killer caption can make a good post a great post, and take a great post and take it viral!
-So JIC you were stuck in 2012 and were unaware of the current state of social, here is an update: Captions Matter!
+A value-packed caption can be as impactful as a photo that tells a story.
+Captions aren’t just a nice-to-have anymore—unless you’re a celebrity or influencer like Kim Kardashian.
+The right caption can transform a good post into a great one and make a great post blow up!
+If you’re still stuck in the past, thinking captions don’t matter, here’s the reality check: Captions Matter!

-A great caption speaks right to your audience.
-It is easy to read, easy to understand, and it grabs the attention of the audience while adding value.
-Does that seem like a tall order for a few words?
-Isn't it easier to leave the caption blank and hope for the best?
-I hate to break it to you, ladies and gentlemen, but social media marketing is no longer easy.
-The prettiest picture doesn't automatically win, even on Instagram.
-Social Media Marketing is a full-contact sport, so put on your helmet and get writing!
-When you craft the perfect caption for your social media posts, you can add value to your followers and convert followers to clients, which makes the bumps and bruises all worthwhile.
+A great caption speaks directly to your audience.
+It’s easy to read, easy to understand, and it grabs attention while adding value.
+Does that sound like a lot for just a few words?
+Maybe, but leaving the caption blank and hoping for the best won’t cut it.
+Social media marketing isn’t a walk in the park anymore.
+The prettiest picture doesn’t automatically win, even on Instagram.
+Social Media Marketing is a full-contact sport, so gear up and get writing!
+Crafting the perfect caption can add value for your followers and turn them into clients, making all the effort worthwhile.

-So how do you write great captions for your posts?
-Try some of the suggestions below.
+So, how do you write great captions for your posts?
+Check out some of the tips below.

 The Structure of Captions That Add Value

-There are many different ways to structure your caption, and it can vary depending on your niche and what kind of content you are delivering.
+There are many different ways to structure your caption, and the best structure for your niche and the kind of content you are delivering can vary.
 However, here are some overarching tips on the best structure to utilize for captions.

 Valuable Captions Have the Important Words First

 Having the most important words first seems obvious.
 But many of us lose sight of this.
 We forget how short attention spans are (8 seconds) and that we are scrolling social media feeds at breakneck speeds.
-If you have any chance of capturing the attention of your audience, you better do it fast.
+If you have any chance of capturing your audience’s attention, you better do it fast.
 Include your keywords of the caption in the first couple of lines.
-Just like with any writing, I recommend the Say What You Are Going to Say, Say It, and Say that You Said It Strategy.
-Don't be afraid to be bold, funny, or a bit controversial in your first statement.
-Make sure it captures the attention of your audience and is brand appropriate
+Just like with any writing, I recommend the Say What You Are Going to Say, Say It, and Say That You Said It Strategy.
+Don’t be afraid to be bold, funny, or a bit controversial in your first statement.
+Make sure it captures the attention of your audience and is brand-appropriate.
+It is your hook, and if you don’t hook them in the first few words, they are out!

 Give Your Captions Room to Breath